rsdoiel/antenna/archives/2024/science_and_technology_2024.49.md

 date: 2024-12-06, updated: 2024-12-06, from: The Register (UK I.T.
 News)

-<h4>Still unpatched 100+ days later, watchTowr says</h4> <p>A zero-day arbitrary file read vulnerability in Mitel MiCollab can be chained with a now-patched critical bug in the same platform to give attackers access to sensitive files on vulnerable instances. …</p>
+<h4>Still unpatched 100+ days later, watchTowr says</h4> <p><strong>updated</strong>  A zero-day arbitrary file read vulnerability in Mitel MiCollab can be chained with a now-patched critical bug in the same platform to give attackers access to sensitive files on vulnerable instances. …</p>

 <br>